¡Nuestro noveno año!

 BOIR

-This is a very important reminder to those of you who own small entities, such as LLC's (even if disregarded for tax purposes) and closely-held corporations, that you must file a Beneficial Ownership Report with the Financial Crimes Enforcement Network (FinCEN) before the end of this year.
+This is a very important reminder to those of you who own small entities, such as LLC's (even if disregarded for tax purposes) and closely-held corporations, that you must file a Beneficial Ownership Interest Report with the Financial Crimes Enforcement Network (FinCEN) before the end of this year.
 It is a rather simple task, but the penalties for not doing so are extraordinarily onerous.
 (If you registered a new entity this year you have 90 days to report.
 See more details below.)

 On the New & Improved Massachusetts Child & Dependent Care Credit